joticajulian/kondor-elementus-nft/README.md

 yarn build
 ```

 The WASM file will be generated in `src/build/release/nft.wasm`.

+Create a `.env` file by taking a copy of `.env.example` and fill the private keys and contract IDs accordingly.
+The mana sharer is the account with funds that will pay the mana, the transaction will include its signature for that.
+Thus, the new NFT does not need Koins in the address.

 To deploy it run:

 ```
 yarn deploy